The Stages of Marital Crisis

 Stage Two – Disillusionment.

-At least one partner has the realization that they are unhappy, or that there is something wrong in the relationship.
+At least one partner has the realization that they are unhappy or that something is wrong in the relationship.
 I often describe it as an “uh-oh” moment, such as, “Uh oh, I think I’m unhappy in this relationship.
 But hey, I know relationships have problems and ups and downs, so I’m just going to let some time pass and see if my concerns last and if this is serious.”
 The disillusioned partner tells no one what they’re thinking … it’s all a secret.

-As disillusionment continues, it slips further down the deterioration process as the unhappy partner decides that their problems are persistent and serious, and could possibly lead to divorce, though the idea of divorce is quickly dismissed due to a multitude of reasons, such as children; religious, social, moral beliefs; finances, fear of failure or disappointment; and many more considerations.
+As disillusionment continues, it slips further down the deterioration process as the unhappy partner decides that their problems are persistent and serious, and could possibly lead to divorce, though the idea of divorce is quickly dismissed due to a multitude of reasons, such as children, religious, social, moral beliefs, finances, fear of failure or disappointment, and many more considerations.

 Snide remarks are showing up in the relationship, as is an occasional bad attitude.